-3.1.9 Pooling layer
+2.1.13 Pooling layer

-Max or Mean Pooling layer for any dimensions
+Pooling layer for any dimensions and any pooling functions

-strides [a list of ints that has length >= 4.]
+- ksize [a list of ints that has length >= 4.]
+The size of the window for each dimension of the input tensor. - strides [a list of ints that has length >= 4.]
 The stride of the sliding window for each dimension of the input tensor.